metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 :py:class:`torch.nn.Module` since training can be performed in any way.
 ``__supported_devices__`` and ``__supported_dtypes__`` can be defined to set the capabilities of the model.
-These two lists should be sorted in order of preference since `metatensor-models` will use these to determine, based on the user request and machines's availability, the optimal `dtype` and `device` for training.
+These two lists should be sorted in order of preference since `metatrain` will use these to determine, based on the user request and machines's availability, the optimal `dtype` and `device` for training.

 The ``export()`` method is required to transform a trained model into a standalone file to be used in combination with molecular dynamic engines to run simulations.
-We provide a helper function :py:func:`metatensor.models.utils.export.export` to export a torch model to an :py:class:`MetatensorAtomisticModel
+We provide a helper function :py:func:`metatrain.utils.export.export` to export a torch model to an :py:class:`MetatensorAtomisticModel
 <metatensor.torch.atomistic.MetatensorAtomisticModel>`.